convexengineering/gpkit/docs/source/installation.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++

   - Download `CVXOPT <http://cvxopt.org/download/index.html>`_, then:
-      - `Official instructions and requirements <http://cvxopt.org/install/index.html#standard-installation>`_
+      - Read the `official instructions and requirements`_
       - In a terminal, navigate to the ``cvxopt`` folder
       - Run ``python setup.py install``